Skip to content

 The Broader Idea

 Database logic is rarely just about returning rows.
-It is often more about aligning SQL semantics with application-level behavior and intents:
+It is about aligning SQL semantics with application-level intent.

 • navigating relationships